CasparCG/server/BUILDING.md

 -DENABLE_HTML=OFF - useful if you lack CEF, and would like to build without that module.

 -DUSE_SYSTEM_BOOST - (Linux only) use the version of Boost from your OS.

+-DUSE_SYSTEM_FFMPEG - (Linux only) use the version of ffmpeg from your OS.